 I’m a notorious spreadsheet freak when it comes to planning.
 That’s because I’m easily distracted and not the best multi-tasker.
 So when it comes to Thanksgiving, when I’m making several dishes at the same time, I plan, right down to each platter I intend to use for each dish.

 Create a timeline starting backwards from when you intend to eat (and give yourself some wiggle room in case your turkey takes longer than you intended!).
 I literally do all of this on a spreadsheet, listing the full menu with ingredients on a separate column.
 Then I list out all dishes I intend to use and lay them out days in advance.
 Next on the list is a timeline for the days leading up to Thanksgiving day (which days I’ll go shopping, what can be prepped on Tuesday, Wednesday, etc.).
 And an hour by hour timeline of game day!

 I thought I was the only one who got so nitty gritty into the spreadsheet details until I reached out to others.
 Turns out I’m not alone!
 Planning will keep you calm during Thanksgiving and everything running smoothly.

 Additional Tips and Tricks from Joes and Pros for Thanksgiving on the Smoker

 - If you have multiple grills or smokers use them as warmers to keep your side dishes warm as everything comes together towards the end.

-- If you have a Traeger, this is a very comprehensive resource on tips, cooking times, rubs, brines, and, well, everything else you would want to know doing a turkey on a Traeger.
-Even if you don’t use a Traeger, it’s a pretty useful article.
+- If you have a pellet smoker, this is a very comprehensive resource on tips, cooking times, rubs, brines, and, well, everything else you would want to know doing a turkey on a Traeger.
+Even if you don’t use a pellet smoker, it’s a pretty useful article.